punchdown

 Horizontally, patch panels are 19 inches (the industry standard size).
 Vertically, patch panels are measured in rack units (RU).
 Patch panels are rectangular and secured with four screws, one on each corner.
 A single RU is the amount of space one row of jacks will take up on a unit (1 RU = 1.75 inches).
 Typically, a maximum of 24 ports can be squeezed onto a single RU.

-There are two main types of patch panels, pre-made
+There are two main types of patch panels, pre-made and keystone.

 -